Hackopotamus/portfolio/_writeups/2026-08-29-htb-optimum.md

 PS C:\Users\kostas\Documents> ./Sherlock.ps1
 ```
 Out of desperation, we run the tool from our original Nishang shell environment.
 Surprisingly, after giving it some time, Sherlock eventually completes and provides us with the output we were looking for.
-This gives us another useful example of how manual enumeration could have been approached at the time, with Sherlock being a relevant tool for identifying potential privilege escalation opportunities on a system of this age.
+Getting the script working and sticking with it turns out to be the right move, as it gives us useful insight into how manual enumeration could have been approached at the time.
+Sherlock was a relevant tool for identifying potential privilege escalation opportunities on a system of this age, making it a valuable part of the enumeration process.
 ```Powershell
 PS C:\Users\kostas\Documents> ./Sherlock.ps1